platform9/decco/README.md

 4. Then, run the (Platform9 internal) `decco-release` TeamCity build.
 This will effectively run the release script: [./hack/ci-release.sh](./hack/ci-release.sh).
-   In a preconfigured environment you could run `make release` instead.
+   Alternatively, in a preconfigured environment you could run `make release` instead.

 5. If everything succeeds, the version commit will be tagged, Github release will be created and Docker images will be published for the given version.